 “Leading the Way …Who Endures Wins”

 The Cayman Islands Cadet Corps training programme is patterned off the UK Army Cadet Force (ACF) (The Cadet Training Manual), with input from other Cadet Corps.
-It is tailored to meet the needs of high school children in the Cayman Islands, as well as being competitive with regional and international Cadet Corps.
+It is tailored to meet the needs of high school children in the Cayman Islands and be competitive with regional and international Cadet Corps.

-The core of the training is hinged around the ACF 4-Start progressive training system.
-Subjects which are undertaken initially at Basic Training are available at a higher Star level in a more advanced form.
-The cadet who will normally serve four years in the CICCorps will gain an Army Proficiency Certificate (APC) at each Star level.
+The core of the training is hinged around the ACF 4-Star progressive training system.
+Subjects undertaken initially at Basic Training are available at a higher Star level in a more advanced form.
+The cadet who will normally serve four years in the CICC will gain an Army Proficiency Certificate (APC) at each Star level.

 The Syllabus is designed for progression as follows.